 Area Extension Specialist/Agronomy

-Waterhemp is Moving North in the Red River Valley
+Waterhemp has Emerged in the Southern Red River Valley

 Extension Sugarbeet Agronomist